akh13/runutil.sh/README.md

 "$NUM" is the number of the rundeck server to fail to or to run stats on.

+##failover##

-So for example, let's say my server is called time01.
+Let's say my primary server is called time01.
 I want to failover to time02.
 This would accomplish that:

 `./runutil.sh failover 2`